 The OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions and provides for a host of related measures that make this effective.
 It is the first and only international anti-corruption instrument focused on the ‘supply side’ of the bribery transaction.

 Text of the Convention

-This booklet contains the official text and commentaries of the 1997 Convention, the 2009 Recommendation of the Council for Further Combating Bribery, the 2009 Recommendation on the Tax Deductibility of Bribes to Foreign Public Officials and other related instruments:
+This booklet contains the official text and commentaries of the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the 2021 Anti-Bribery Recommendation of the Council for Further Combating Bribery, and other related instruments.

-The States Parties to the OECD Anti-Bribery Convention have agreed to put in place new measures that will reinforce their efforts to prevent, detect and investigate foreign bribery with the adoption of the OECD Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions.
+Parties to the Anti-Bribery Convention have agreed to put in place new measures that will reinforce their efforts to prevent, detect and investigate foreign bribery with the adoption of the OECD Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions.

-The OECD Working Group on Bribery in International Business Transactions (Working Group) is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2009 Recommendation and related instruments.
-The Working Group is made up of representatives from the 40 States Parties to the Convention, as well as Latvia, which is in the process of acceding to the Convention, and meets four times per year in Paris.
+The OECD Working Group on Bribery in International Business Transactions is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2021 Anti-Bribery Recommendation and related instruments.
+The Working Group is made up of representatives from the States Parties to the Convention and meets regularly.